-- 4.5.1 Following an incident involving the use of rapid tranquilisation, once the risks of harm have been contained, an immediate post-incident review should take place, and where practical, include as many members of the MDT as possible to identify factors that can be addressed to reduce the likelihood of further incidents as well as amend risk and care plans accordingly.
-The details of the review should be clearly documented using the Immediate Debrief form found in the Rapid Tranquilisation section on RiO (see appendix B). - 4.5.2 The process of rapid tranquilisation can be distressing so ensure that the patient involved has the opportunity to discuss the incident in a supportive environment with a member of staff or advocate to address any issues of note including potential side effects of medication.
-Details of any discussions that take place with the patient including if they decline the offer should be documented using the Immediate Debrief form found in the Rapid Tranquilisation section on RiO (see appendix B).
+- 4.5.1 Following an incident involving the use of rapid tranquilisation, once the risks of harm have been contained, it is good practice for an immediate post-incident review to take place, where practical, including a doctor and a nurse, to identify factors that can be addressed to reduce the likelihood of a further incident and amend risk and care plans accordingly. - 4.5.2 Ensure that the service user involved has the opportunity to discuss the incident in a supportive environment with a member of staff or advocate.
+If the service user takes up the offer, this should be recorded in the clinical record.
+See appendix B